Diet and exercise after weight loss surgery

-- Water must be avoided 30 minutes prior to and after eating, as well as during the meal.
+- Water must be stopped 10 minutes prior to eating and can be resumed 30 minutes after you have finished eating.
+No liquids should be consumed with the meal.
 Eating and drinking at the same time in the early months out of surgery will fill you up too quickly and often causes discomfort.
 Over time, as your pouch or sleeve becomes more efficient, drinking with meals will wash your food through faster, resulting in larger portions and/or increased hunger.

 After surgery, your registered dietitian will give you specific guidelines on what foods you should eat and what foods you should avoid.
 You will be provided with specific foods lists, recipes, meal ideas, and grocery shopping lists.
 It is critical that you follow the recommendations to minimize the risk for complications, as well as to ensure successful weight loss.
 Your diet will consist of primarily protein, vegetables, and fruit.

 The quality of your food choices is very important to ensure you receive the necessary nutrition on a daily basis.
 The idea that surgery allows you to eating anything you want but in smaller amounts is very far from the truth.
 Certain foods will need to be looked at as "treats" and kept to a minimum in order to lose weight and keep it off.

 Your registered dietitian will help you find the right path for you.
 Nutrition is never a one-size-fits-all approach, so the goal is to find a balance between your nutrition and exercise that is realistic and sustainable, and at the same time, allows you to meet your health goals.

 - NOT to eat foods that are high in sugar/refined carbohydrates